SethCommichaux/taxaTarget/README.md

 ```

 # Installation of taxaTarget and database
-First, install the taxaTarget scripts.
+1) install the taxaTarget scripts.
 ```
 git clone https://github.com/SethCommichaux/taxaTarget.git
 cd taxaTarget
 ```
-Next, download and decompress the taxaTarget database (the database is about 3.5 GB so it might take a few minutes).
+2) Download and decompress the taxaTarget database (the database is about 3.5 GB so it might take a few minutes).
 ```
 wget https://obj.umiacs.umd.edu/taxatarget/data.zip
 unzip data.zip
 ```
-Next, index the taxaTarget database for use by Kaiju and Diamond.
+3) Index the taxaTarget database for use by Kaiju and Diamond.
 ```
 cd data/